abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Logic as a category](../05_logic/logic_curry_category.svg)

 Categories that adhere to these criteria are called *cartesian closed categories*.
-We won't describe them here directly, but instead we would start with a similar but simpler structures that are instance of them and that we already examined - orders.
+To describe them here directly, but instead we would start with a similar but simpler structures that we already examined - orders.

 Logics as orders
 ---